-This session focuses on the fundamentals of Unit Statistical data reporting and its basic rules and requirements.
-You will receive an overview of NCCI’s resources needed for Unit Statistical data reporting.
+This class focuses on the fundamentals of Unit Statistical data reporting and its basic rules and requirements and includes an overview of NCCI’s Statistical Plan, Unit Statistical Reporting Guidebook, and other resources needed for Unit data reporting.

 Unit Data Collection's current view and historical view.